Stapedectomy

-A stapedectomy is a surgical procedure of the middle ear performed in order to improve hearing.
+Stapedectomy is a surgical procedure in which the stapes bone is removed from the middle ear and replaced with a prosthesis.

 If the stapes footplate is fixed in position, rather than being normally mobile, the result is a conductive hearing loss.
 There are two major causes of stapes fixation.
 The first is a disease process of abnormal mineralization of the temporal bone called otosclerosis.
 The second is a congenital malformation of the stapes.

-In both of these situations, it is possible to improve hearing by removing the stapes bone and replacing it with a micro prosthesis – a stapedectomy, or creating a small hole in the fixed stapes footplate and inserting a tiny, piston-like prosthesis – a stapedotomy.
+In both of these situations, it is possible to improve hearing by removing the stapes bone and replacing it with a micro prosthesis – creating a small hole in the fixed stapes footplate and inserting a tiny, piston-like prosthesis.
 The results of this surgery are generally most reliable in patients whose stapes has lost mobility because of otosclerosis.
 Nine out of ten patients who undergo the procedure will come out with significantly improved hearing while less than 1% will experience worsened hearing acuity or deafness.
 Successful surgery usually provides an increase in hearing acuity of about 20 dB.
 However, most of the published results of success fall within the speech frequency of 500 Hz, 1000 Hz and 2000 Hz; poorer results are typically obtained in the high frequencies, but these are normally less hampered by otosclerosis in the first place.